 We Can Do It!
 WWII

-Explore Western Pennsylvania’s incredible impact on the home, industrial, and battle fronts during World War II as part of the Heinz History Center’s traveling exhibition, We Can Do It!
-WWII, which returns to Pittsburgh after visiting nearly 20 cultural institutions throughout Western Pa. as part of a three-year tour.
+Explore Western Pennsylvania’s incredible impact on the home, industrial, and battle fronts during World War II as part of the History Center’s exhibition, We Can Do It!
+WWII.

 Learn about the development of the jeep, a uniquely American invention produced by the American Bantam Car Company in Butler, Pa., and hear the stories behind Rosie the Riveter and the local Tuskegee Airmen whose contributions helped to turn the tide of the war.

-The museum has also added items from its collection to the exhibit, including the U.S. Army Air Corps jacket worn by Western Pa. native, WWII veteran, and Hollywood star Jimmy Stewart; along with a U.S. Army Signal Corps field telephone used by Martin “Gabe” Torisky of Pittsburgh while serving with the 99th “Checkerboard” Infantry Division during the famous Battle of the “Bulge” in Belgium.
+The We Can Do It!
+WWII exhibit also features a U.S. Army Air Corps jacket worn by Western Pa. native, WWII veteran, and Hollywood star Jimmy Stewart; along with a U.S. Army Signal Corps field telephone used by Martin “Gabe” Torisky of Pittsburgh while serving with the 99th “Checkerboard” Infantry Division during the famous Battle of the “Bulge” in Belgium.

 The exhibit is on view in the museum’s fifth floor Barensfeld Gallery.